-Researchers at the University of California, Davis have developed a model of human respiratory disease using a titi monkey adenovirus.
+Researchers at the University of California, Davis have cultured a titi monkey adenovirus (TMAdV,) and used the virus to develop a model of human respiratory disease.

 |United States Of America||Issued Patent||10,221,218||03/05/2019||2011-441|